 Increased scrutiny on cloud service providers

-Despite the measures put in place under Operational Resilience and Third Party risk management regulations, the regulators are aware that “no single firm or FMI can adequately monitor or manage the systemic risks that certain third parties pose to the supervisory authorities’ objectives” 9, The regulators know that when it comes to the systemic risk posed by the financial sector’s increasing reliance on a small number of third parties including CSPs, this is a risk that they must manage, and to that end are seeking new powers to directly
+Despite the measures put in place under Operational Resilience and Third Party risk management regulations, the regulators are aware that “no single firm or FMI can adequately monitor or manage the systemic risks that certain third parties pose to the supervisory authorities’ objectives” 9, The regulators know that when it comes to the systemic risk posed by the financial sector’s increasing reliance on a small number of third parties including CSPs, this is a risk that they must manage, and to that end are seeking new powers to directly regulate critical service providers to the financial industry.

 Discussion paper DP3/22, 10 released on the 21st June by the Bank of England, is the first step towards outlining how the regulators might go about managing this risk and includes three major components. i) Creating a framework to identify third parties as systemically important, ii) imposing minimum resilience standards on third parties that are and iii) Resilience testing of these third parties.